01 Nov What the Difference Between Acupuncture and Dry Needling?

 - is specifically claimable under extras of private health funds; and

-- is carried out by registered acupuncturists (with the national Chinese Medicine Registration Board) who usually have 3-4 years of specific training in acupuncture.
+- is carried out by qualified, registered acupuncturists (with the national Chinese Medicine Registration Board) who usually have 3-4 years of specific training in acupuncture.